 Investigational product/intervention: provide details on the intervention to be undertaken and any differences between proposed study arms.
-Provide information on the route of administration, dose, treatment regimen and formulation type (e.g., capsule, tablet etc.) if a clinical trial involves IMP exposure.
+Provide information on the route of administration, dose, treatment regimen and formulation type (e.g., capsule, tablet etc.) if a clinical trial involves exposure to an IMP.

-Statistics/data analysis: provide the rationale behind statistical confirmation of the study's hypothesis including plans for analysis of the primary endpoint data.
-Also provide details of sample size calculations based on the primary endpoint and plans for analysis of the secondary and/or exploratory endpoints.
+Statistics/data analysis: provide the rationale behind any planned statistical confirmation of the study's hypothesis including any plan for analysis of the primary endpoint data.
+Also provide details of any sample size calculations based on the primary endpoint and plans for analysis of the secondary and/or exploratory endpoints.